H4PE0N/Competitive-Programming/README.md

 Here is a list of all the folders and  what  they  contain:

-* Competitive-Bootup-Folder:    Write some tests for the functions
+* Library-Bootup-Folder:    Write some tests for the functions
-* Competitive-Compile-Program:  Write and compile a program
+* Library-Compile-Folder:  Write and compile a program
-* Competitive-Program-Folder:   Folder containing library functions
+* Library-Program-Folder:   Folder containing library functions
-* Competitive-Testing-Folder:   Folder containing test functions
+* Library-Testing-Folder:   Folder containing test functions

 Made by Roy Hampus Fridholm
 </pre>